-Electronics wise, this Tele was fitted with a pair of Fender Design Alnico Single Coil pickups.
+Electronics-wise, this Tele was fitted with a pair of Fender-design alnico single-coil pickups.
 Like many of the best telecaster pickups, they are wound to Fender specs, but not produced in a Fender plant.
 The pots are unbranded.
-It would have been nice to have seen CTS pots given that this level of Squier is competitively aimed at the “Inspired by Gibson” Epiphone range, and they benefit from high-end electronics.
+It would have been nice to see CTS pots, given that this level of Squier is competitively aimed at the “Inspired by Gibson” Epiphone range, and they benefit from high-end electronics.

 It’s worth noting that while this model is technically made to vintage fender specs, it’s still an import.
 Meaning components are metric rather than imperial like US and Mexican Fenders.
 So if you’re looking at a Classic Vibe Tele thinking it would be a good mod platform, remember that Fender-branded hardware may require permanent alterations to the guitar, including drilling, to fit properly.

-After getting hands on with the Squier Classic Vibe ‘50s Telecaster, we noted just how light weight it was (especially compared to the many off brand copies), which is clearly down to the pine body.
+After getting hands-on with the Squier Classic Vibe ’50s Telecaster, we noted just how lightweight it was (especially compared to the many off-brand copies), which is clearly due to the pine body.
 This really made it a comfortable guitar to hold for extended periods, which is especially important as Telecasters aren’t exactly famous for their ergonomics.